ansys/pyensight/doc/source/examples_source/00-basic/README.txt

 Basic Examples
 ==============

-These examples demonstrate the core PyEnSight interface and basic post-processing operations.
+Introductory examples using the PyEnSight APIs to produce simple scenes.